Susanna Rigacci

-Susanna Rigacci (born May 16, 1960) is a Swedish-born Italian singer/soprano.
+Susanna Rigacci (born May 16, 1960) is a Swedish-born Italian soprano.

 Early life

 Susanna Rigacci was born in 1960 in Stockholm, Sweden, the daughter of composer and conductor M.° Bruno Rigacci.
-She graduated in musical training at the Luigi Cherubini conservatory in Florence, and attended successfully a post graduate experience with Iris Adami Corradetti.
+She is a graduate of the Florence Conservatory and attended successfully a post graduate experience with Iris Adami Corradetti.
 Under her guidance, Susanna was awarded at the International "Maria Callas" Competition (Concorso RAI, 1983), and for the "Sängerförderungspreis", at the Mozarteum (Salzburg, 1985).